Arnaldo-Manjate/dynamodb-test-cases/dynamo-queries/README.md

    - ✅ Single Table: Generic names (EntityTypeIndex for analytics only)

 5. **Multiple Queries vs Single Query Efficiency**
-   - ❌ Relational: Multiple queries for user + posts + comments + followers + likes
+   - ❌ Relational: Multiple queries for user + posts + comments
    - ✅ Single Table: Single query using PK=USER#userId with OR + begins_with for all entity types

 6. **Inefficient Access Patterns vs Strategic Design**